 King Street in Charleston, SC is iconic so it should obviously be on your travel guide.
 It’s not only known for its blocks and blocks of shopping, but also restaurants and nightlife.
 You can easily spend an afternoon here just popping in and out of the shops lining the streets or bar hopping for a night.
 Some of my favorite boutiques on the street were Skinny dip, Two Cumberland, House of Sage, Candlefish and Mulberry and King.
 And, for all of my Southern Charm fans, a stop at Sewing Down South is a must.

-+ Churches
++ CHURCHES

 Charleston is nicknamed the Holy City because of the vast amount of Churches located there.
 The reasoning behind the city’s many churches dates back to when it was founded.
 Charleston once was one of the only cities that offered religious freedom to all who came.
 You can walk all around Charleston and find a beautiful church on nearly every block.